 Water Fed Window Cleaning

 There are many benefits to water fed window cleaning over traditional methods.
 For one, it’s safer due to the elimination of ladders.
 Users can easily clean windows up to 75 feet high with their feet safely on the ground.
 How amazing is that?
 This results in increased safety for you or your employees.
-Waterfed window cleaning is not only safer, it’s faster as well.
+Waterfed window cleaning is not only safer, but it’s also faster as well.
 It can easily cut your job time in half while still creating streak-free results.
 Being able to reach those previously inaccessible windows is also a huge benefit.
-Ultimately, pure water systems allow for better results with a minimal inconvenience to your customers.
+Ultimately, pure water systems allow for better results with minimal inconvenience to your customers.

 Your TDS can be considered a simple measurement of water quality or how soft or hard the water is.
 Measuring your TDS is an important step.
-Your TDS will dictate what waterfed equipment you need and which will be most cost effective in the long run.
+Your TDS will dictate what waterfed equipment you need and which will be most cost-effective in the long run.
 To clean windows spot free, the TDS of your water needs to be at 0.
-You need pure water, or water without any mineral content, which will leave windows perfectly clean when it dries.
+You need pure water or water without any mineral content, which will leave windows perfectly clean when it dries.
 Pure water automatically absorbs the dirt leaving windows 100% spot free.

-Generally, the 4 components of a multistage system include a sediment filter, carbon filter, RO membrane and DI resin.
+Generally, the 4 components of a multistage system include a sediment filter, carbon filter, RO membrane, and DI resin.
 Both the carbon and sediment filters protect the RO from chlorine and sediment.
 The Carbon Filter should be replaced about every two months.
-Both filters are inexpensive and it’s always a good idea to have extras on hand.
+Both filters are inexpensive, and it’s always a good idea to have extras on hand.
 The RO Membrane’s main purpose is to lower your TDS to a level that will extend the life of your DI Resin.
 It can effectively remove 90% of the TDS from the water before it moves down the line to your DI.
 The RO membrane is the largest and most expensive filter.
 For this reason, your RO membrane is extremely important.
-With proper care, your RO membrane will last for many years and can run you anywhere from $350 - $600 depending on the make and model of the system.
+With proper care, your RO membrane will last for many years and can run you anywhere from $350 - $600, depending on the make and model of the system.
 Finally, the DI is the last stage of defense and is changed as needed.
-It removes the remaining minerals from the water leaving you with 100% pure water.
-Since pure water is a cleaning agent and it will dry spot free.
+It removes the remaining minerals from the water, leaving you with 100% pure water.
+Since pure water is a cleaning agent, it will dry spot free.
 If you start to see your TDS creeping up from zero, it’s a good idea to get some resin on order.